top of page

 What's Next?

-The November 2024 summit is a final chance to iron out disagreements.
+The November 2024 summit is a final opportunity to resolve outstanding disagreements.
 Key issues on the table include:

 • Funding Mechanisms: Who pays for global waste infrastructure?